ampproject/amphtml/extensions/amp-story/ad-serving-integration.md

 ## THIS IS A WORK-IN-PROGRESS

 This article is for parties who want to serve ads into AMP stories.
-If you're a publisher who wants to monetize your stories, go for [monetize with story](./monetize-with-story.md) instead, unless you want to serve ads by yourselves.
+Publisher who wants to monetize your stories, please refer to [monetize with story](./monetize-with-story.md) unless you want to serve ads by yourselves.

 ## Custom ad

-Story publisher can do self-served ads using the [Custom ad](../../ads/custom.md) extension.
+Story publishers can do self-served ads using the [Custom ad](../../ads/custom.md) extension.
 The ads are rendered with inlined templates in the story document and data fetched remotely.

 ### Template
-An ad template will be written in [amp-mustache](../amp-mustache/amp-mustache.md).
+An ad template must be written in [amp-mustache](../amp-mustache/amp-mustache.md).

 ```html
 <template type="amp-mustache" id="template-1">